 In this capacity, the stretched membrane holds a system of sensors and actuators that offer a singular or a collective experience.
 Using its surface tension, flex sensors are woven in to measure push/pull on the membrane.
 Motion sensors, accelerometers, and microphones create a live environment for the occupant to be self-soothed within their objects as lights and sounds play for them.
 Conversely, the modules can be networked with each other so that messages or communiques may be transferred from one to another.

-Project Credits: Aidan Kim, Gary Polk
+Team: Aidan Kim, Gary Polk

 Photography by Joseph Giampietro